freemocap/2025-nsf-pose/docs/notes/proposal-outline.md

 4. Does the proposal **justify the OSE within the current technological landscape** and present a strong case that an OSE is the best approach for generating impact?

-5. Does the proposal present clear plans for discovering the ecosystem within which the OSE will be operating?
+5. Does the proposal present clear plans for **discovering the ecosystem** within which the OSE will be operating?

-6. Does the proposal present a credible plan for exploring the establishment of a sustainable organizational structure?
+6. Does the proposal present a **credible plan for exploring the establishment of a sustainable organizational structure**?

-7. Does the proposal present a credible plan to develop a strategy for building a community of contributors?
+7. Does the proposal present a credible plan to develop a **strategy for building a community of contributors**?

-8. Does the proposing team have the required expertise and experience to undertake the Phase I activities described in the solicitation?
+8. Does the **proposing team have the required expertise and experience** to undertake the Phase I activities described in the solicitation?

-9. Will NSF support serve as a critical catalyst for the establishment of the OSE?
+9. **Will NSF support serve as a critical catalyst** for the establishment of the OSE?

-10. Does the proposal include third-party letters of collaboration from current users of the open-source product that is the subject of the OSE?
+10. Does the proposal include **third-party letters of collaboration from current users of the open-source product** that is the subject of the OSE?

 #### **Phase II proposals** will be evaluated on the basis of the following solicitation-specific review criteria:

-1. Does the proposal present a convincing case that the OSE will address an issue of significant societal or national importance that is not currently being  adequately addressed?
+1. Does the proposal present a convincing case that the **OSE will address an issue of significant societal or national importance** that is not currently being  adequately addressed?

-2. Does the proposal clearly describe the long-term vision for the OSE, including potential partnerships and sustainability?
+2. Does the proposal clearly describe the **long-term vision for the OSE**, including **potential partnerships** and **sustainability**?

-3. Does the proposal provide convincing evidence that a substantial user base exists for the open-source product that will be the subject of the OSE?
+3. Does the proposal provide convincing evidence that **a substantial user base exists** for the open-source product that will be the subject of the OSE?

-4. Does the proposal justify the OSE within the current technological landscape and present a strong case that an OSE is the best approach for  generating impact?
+4. Does the proposal **justify the OSE within the current technological landscape** and present a **strong case that an OSE is the best approach** for  generating impact?

-5. Does the proposal present a clear and comprehensive description of the ecosystem within which the OSE will be operating along with plans for ongoing ecosystem establishment/growth and discovery?
+5. Does the proposal present** a clear and comprehensive description of the ecosystem within which the OSE will be operating** along with **plans for ongoing ecosystem establishment/growth and discovery**?

 6. Does the proposal present a specific, actionable plan for establishing a sustainable organizational structure?